Auoindaon: Saint-Marie among the Hurons

 In 1623, Auoindaon gave permission to the missionaries to begin construction on a mission which came to be called Saint-Marie-au-pays-des Hurons or Sainte-Marie among the Hurons, and was to be built close by to Quieunonascaranas.
 The mission was established in 1639 and was the first non-Indian settlement in Ontario.
 It was considered to be one of the most important missionary settlements and served as the center for travel between missions for the Jesuits.
 It stayed as a settlement from 1639 to 1649.
-The close proximity between the Huron village and the mission caused tensions to rise over time.
+The close proximity between the Wendat village and the mission caused tensions to rise over time.
 There were people living in Quieunonascaranas who embraced Christianity and the missions willingly, and people who wanted to continue with traditional beliefs.
-Many in the Huron community blamed the missionaries for disease outbreaks and for undermining the shamans.
+Many in the Wendat community blamed the missionaries for disease outbreaks and for undermining the shamans.

 Auoindaon became convinced that the Europeans were "oki", influential spirits or forces, because the continuous rain storm that had been occurring stopped itself until just after the cabin was finished.
-Oki were spirits or deities that were particularly respected by the Huron.
+Oki were spirits or deities that were particularly respected by the Wendat.
 Although the term could refer to several subjects: such as good and bad spirits as well as revered prophets, deities, angels, or demons.